kykiefer/depression-detect/README.md

 ## Convolutional Neural Networks
 Convolutional Neural Networks (CNNs) are a variation of the better known Multilayer Perceptron (MLP) in which node connections are inspired by the visual cortex.
 CNNs have proven to be a powerful tool in image recognition, video analysis, and natural language processing.
 More germane to the current effort, successful applications have also been applied to speech analysis.

 Below is a quick primer to CNNs in the context of my project.
-For readers interested in more information, Stanford's [CS231 course](http://cs231n.github.io/convolutional-networks/) is recommended.
+For readers interested in more information, this [video](https://www.youtube.com/watch?v=FmpDIaiMIeA) and Stanford's [CS231 course](http://cs231n.github.io/convolutional-networks/) is recommended.

 <img alt="General CNN architecture" src="images/cnn_general.png" width='1200'>